wso2/docs-is/en/docs/learn/try-device-flow.md

 ![device-demo-success](../assets/img/using-wso2-identity-server/device-demo-success.jpg)

-To see the device authorization response and token response, navigate to the Developer tab.
+To see the device authorization response and token response, navigate to the **Developer** tab.
 To validate your token , use the introspection endpoint.
-[Invoke the OAuth Introspection Endpoint](../../learn/invoke-the-oauth -introspection-endpoint)
+For more details, see [Invoke the OAuth Introspection Endpoint](../../learn/invoke-the-oauth
+-introspection-endpoint).